-- sip ext: interface for external SIP communication between the sip:provider PRO and the end points - · sip_int: interface for internal SIP communication, e.g. between load-balancer, proxy and application servers - ssh_ext: interface for SSH remote login - · web ext: interface for the subscriber web panel and the subscriber's SOAP/REST APIs - · web int: interface for the administrator web panel, his SOAP/REST APIs and internal API communication - aux_ext: interface for potentially insecure external components like rsyslogd service; e.g. the CloudPBX module can use those services to provide time services and remote logging facilities to end customer devices.
+- sip ext: interface for external SIP communication between the sip:provider PRO and the end points - sip ext incoming: extra listen interface for external SIP traffic (optional) - sip_int: interface for internal SIP communication, e.g. between load-balancer, proxy and application servers - ssh_ext: interface for SSH remote login - · web ext: interface for the subscriber web panel and the subscriber's SOAP/REST APIs - · web int: interface for the administrator web panel, his SOAP/REST APIs and internal API communication - aux_ext: interface for potentially insecure external components like rsyslogd service; e.g. the CloudPBX module can use those services to provide time services and remote logging facilities to end customer devices.
 The type aux_ext is assigned to lo interface by default.
 If it is needed to expose this type to the public, it is recommended to assign the type aux_ext to a separate VLAN interface to be able to limit or even block the incoming traffic easily via firewalling in case of emergency, like a (D)DOS attack on rsyslog services.

-14 Advanced Network Configuration
+15 Advanced Network Configuration